 Make sure to read that carefully before making any purchase.

 But wait there’s more…

-I’m pretty sure a lot of you guys either have a pet cat or dog in your home and one of the toughest challenges with these dear creatures is the amount of hair they shed.
-I’ve featured 5 vacuums in this list that will help you (right now I only featured cordless products but I’ll add a corded section, please stand by for that) clean up pet hair.
+I’m pretty sure a lot of you guys either have a pet cat or dog in your home.
+And one of the toughest challenges with these dear creatures is the amount of hair they shed.

-At the top of the list is the Black + Decker BDH2000L – one of the most versatile handhelds right now thanks to its flexible hose that allows you to dig in upholstery and reach tight spots that other handheld will struggle with.
+At the top of the list is the Black + Decker BDH2000L.
+One of the most versatile handhelds right now thanks to its flexible hose.
+This gives it more reach and apply more pressure on upholstery to pick up stubborn hair.

 I’ll soon update that guide and added corded options – please stand by for that!

 Both have great suction and agitation to pick up pet hair on carpet.
 And have pet hair tools capable of cleaning upholstery.

 For homes with a lot of carpet, these are the two products that’ll do well.
 If money isn’t an issue, I’d go with the Rainbow vacuum.

 One of the toughest parts to clean inside the home is no doubt the stairs.